Athens, Texas

-Athens is a city and the county seat of Henderson County, Texas, in the United States.
+Athens is a city in and the county seat of Henderson County, Texas, in the United States.
 As of the 2020 census, the city population was 12,857.
 The city has called itself the "Black-Eyed Pea Capital of the World."
 Athens was selected as one of the first "Certified Retirement Communities" in Texas.
 Athens was incorporated in 1856 and was named after Athens, the capital of Greece.

 Geography

 According to the United States Census Bureau, the city has a total area of 49.7 sqkm, of which 43.6 sqkm are land and 6.1 sqkm, or 12.32%, are covered by water.
-Lake Athens is a 1,799 acre reservoir located in the eastern half of the city.
+Lake Athens is an 1,800-acre reservoir located in the eastern half of the city.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Athens has a humid subtropical climate, Cfa on climate maps.
+According to the Köppen climate classification, Athens has a humid subtropical climate, Cfa on climate maps.
 The town was heavily damaged by a low-end EF2 tornado on November 4, 2022.